 - Written by Timothy Chapman

 The four rules myth is the myth that gentiles who become believes in the Messiah only have to follow four rules.
-The support for this myth comes from Acts 15:19-20 which states that the new believers are only required to (1) abstain from foods sacrificed to idols, (2) from sexual immorality, (3) from consuming strangled meat and (4) from consuming blood.
+The support for this myth comes from Acts 15:19-20 which states that the new believers are only required to (1) abstain from foods sacrificed to idols, (2) from prostitution, (3) from consuming strangled meat and (4) from consuming blood.
 Often times, these are claimed to be the only rules that Christians need to follow, period.
 But making such a claim is quite the intellectual blunder.
-To drive home the point, prohibitions against murder and theft is not on this list, and sexual immorality is left undefined.
+To drive home the point, prohibitions against murder and theft is not on this list, and sexual immorality is almost completely omitted.

 In order to understand the passage in question, we need to understand the context of what's going on.
 Starting in verse one, we read that a certain group of people (known as the "Circumcision Group") were claiming that you must be circumcised in order to be saved.
 This is in stark contrast to what Jesus himself said in passages like John 11:25-26, which clearly state that salvation is by faith alone.
 In verse 4, we see that some of the believing Pharisees said the same thing, and added that they must be required to keep the Law of Moses (the Law that God gave through Moses).
 The implication is that unless they are circumcised and immediately keep the entire Law that they themselves were not able to keep, then the Gentiles cannot be saved.
 This caused quite the debate which was finally settled in verses 7-11 by Peter pointing out the fact that the Gentiles were accepted "as-is" when they believed.